Finding school & work support when you need to take care of your mental health

-How to take care of your mental health while achieving your educational and professional goals.
+How to prioritize your well-being while achieving your educational and professional goals.

 Why get support for school or work?